smoni19/CV/README.md

 ## Hobbies

-I like keeping up with current affairs, attending live events, caring for my many houseplants, expanding my music catalogue, seeing the world.
+I like keeping up with current affairs, attending live events, caring for my many houseplants, expanding my music catalogue and seeing the world.